-SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Fennec Pharmaceuticals Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 11, 2022 - (NASDAQ: FENC)
+SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Fennec Pharmaceuticals Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of April 11, 2022 - (NASDAQ: FENC)

 PR Newswire

-NEW YORK, March 23, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Fennec Pharmaceuticals Inc.
+NEW YORK, March 30, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Fennec Pharmaceuticals Inc..

 Shareholders who purchased shares of FENC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.